 “COVID-19 caused tremendous economic damage to near-Port communities,” said Commission President Peter Steinbrueck.
 “We need an equally bold response.
 Empowering community-led organizations offers a direct and powerful path to ensuring that disproportionately affected and historically underrepresented communities can access and benefit from the Port’s community programs.”

-The Port of Seattle established the South King County Fund in 2018 to develop equity-based partnerships and provide resources and support in historically underserved, ethnically, and culturally diverse near-airport communities.
+The Port of Seattle established the South King County Community Impact Fund in 2018 to develop equity-based partnerships and provide resources and support in historically underserved, ethnically, and culturally diverse near-airport communities.
 The fund initially addressed airport noise, environmental health, and sustainability.
-In response to the devastating impact of COVID-19, the Port Commission added economic development as an additional focus for the South King County Fund.
+In response to the devastating impact of COVID-19, the Port Commission added economic development as an additional focus for the South King County Community Impact Fund.

 Community-led organizations will stimulate economic recovery through projects that deliver education and job search assistance, skills-based learning, pre-apprenticeship programs in Port-related industries, habitat restoration and green jobs programs at Port habitat sites.